sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Quality Management Reporting (Business Process)

-The generation and dissemination of reports or dashboards that provide insights and metrics on the performance and effectiveness of quality management processes and activities.
+**Quality Management Reporting:** The generation and dissemination of reports or dashboards that provide insights and metrics on the performance and effectiveness of quality management processes and activities.

 ```{list-table}
 :header-rows: 1